Hugh McManners is an author, musician and campaigner, living and working in Leicester.

 He has written over fifteen books, and numerous press articles which focus mainly on military related subjects and outdoor activities.
 He was The Sunday Time’s Defence Correspondent, and also has extensive broadcast experience as a presenter, co-producer and expert “pundit”.
+He’s a singer-songwriter and guitarist, playing solo-acoustic and electric gigs.

 Hugh spent 18 years in the British Army, the majority of his time serving with 3 Commando Brigade, spending five years with 148 (Meiktila) Commando Forward Observation Battery.
 He qualified as a commando, paratrooper, and an army diving supervisor.
 During the Falklands War, he fought with the Special Boat Service and worked with the SAS, and was awarded a “Mention in Despatches”.
 He also ran the British Army’s jungle warfare training school in Belize.